 Changing the order legally will protect both parties in case the other individual decides the arrangement no longer works.

-However, it’s important to make sure you are seeking a modification for the right reasons, which is why you need to talk to experienced Carlsbad and Ramona child custody attorneys beforehand.
+However, it’s important to make sure you are seeking a modification for the right reasons, which is why you need to talk to experienced Carlsbad child custody attorneys beforehand.